bevyengine/rfcs/rfcs/45-stageless.md

 This control is carefully limited though: systems can only be configured if they are part of a public set, and all of the systems under a common set are configured as a group.
 In addition, configuration defined by a private set (or directly on systems) cannot be altered, extended or removed by the app: it cannot be named, and so cannot be altered.

-These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public sets and their meanings are relatively stable).
+This limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public sets and their meanings are relatively stable).

 ### Why aren't run criteria cached?